Chart Color Schemes

 Pooraka - Cavan is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Pooraka-Cavan has high cultural diversity, with 39.8% of its population born overseas and 41.6% speaking a language other than English at home.
-The predominant religion is Christianity, accounting for 43.1%.
-Notably, the 'Other' category comprises 4.0%, higher than Greater Adelaide's 2.8%.
+Pooraka-Cavan has a significant cultural diversity, with 39.8% of its population born overseas and 41.6% speaking languages other than English at home.
+Christianity is the predominant religion in Pooraka-Cavan, accounting for 43.1% of its residents.
+Notably, the 'Other' religious category comprises 4.0% of the population, compared to 2.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity